 ON THE WATER

-As the guys set out on their early fall Walleye outing the North country sunrise was nothing short of spectacular and if you have never experienced one, it’s an absolute bucket list must… and when you add in a great Walleye adventure like this one… it gets no better!
+As the guys set out on their early fall Walleye outing, the North Country sunrise was nothing short of spectacular.
+If you have never experienced one, it’s an absolute must.
+And when you add in a great Walleye adventure like this one, it gets no better!

-First stop of the day was a point that dropped into 12-15 feet of water pretty quickly.
+The first stop of the day was a point that dropped into 12-15 feet of water pretty quickly.
 Chad Thompson said to try this area but don’t waste a bunch of time on it.
-Ang and Pete put about 10 minutes without a strike and then headed off to Chad’s next recommendation
+Ang and Pete put in about 10 minutes without a strike and then headed off to Chad’s next recommendation.

-This stop again was a rocky jutting point that extended out from shore under the water.
-It was shallow and very snaggy but even so, the boys had to start with a jig and minnow… it’s an absolute must in a lake like this.
+This stop was a rocky jutting point that extended out from shore under the water.
+It was shallow and very snaggy but even so, the boys had to start with a jig and minnow.
+It’s an absolute must in a lake like this.

-Instantly they started picking up fish… very shallow!
-As a matter of fact they literally had to sit directly on top of the rocks and vertically drop jigs in the nooks and crannies right on top of these shallow feeding Walleye’s heads.
-If they would cast, they would snag up.
+Instantly, they started picking up fish—and very shallow!
+As a matter of fact, they literally had to sit directly over the rocks and vertically drop jigs in the nooks and crannies right on top of these shallow feeding Walleye’s heads.
+If they cast, they would snag up.

-Regardless as to why the pike moved in, we hadto move out.
-With a simple drift out about 50 yards from shore and a presentation change, the boys picked up right where we left off!
+Regardless of why the Pike moved in, Ang and Pete had to move out.
+With a simple drift out about 50 yards from shore and a presentation change, the boys picked up right where they left off!

 CHUCKING MINNOW BAITS

-“With water in the 50’s” says Angelo “you may think that our jerkbait choice was more of a fluke than anything but think of it this way, a suspending jerkbait sits dead still probably longer than most jig presentations.
+“With water in the fifties,” says Angelo, “you may think that our jerkbait choice was more of a fluke than anything.
+But think of it this way: A suspending jerkbait sits dead still probably longer than most jig presentations.
 By lightly pulling and then giving the bait an extended pause, it actually turns out to be a pretty slow presentation!”